 NIFA’s Office of Equal Opportunity and Civil Rights provides answers to commonly asked questions and concerns to aid university partners in meeting their compliance requirements.

-Click one of the headings below to expand the section and see the FAQs.
+Click a heading below to expand the section and see the FAQs.
 Click the heading again to collapse the section.

 Question: What is a civil rights compliance review?